secretstartups/handbook/customer-success/product-usage-data/index.html.md

 ---

-# Product Usage Vision Page
+# Services Usage Vision Page

 ## Vision

-Leverage product usage data (for example, license, active users, use cases, and features) from the product to:
+Leverage services usage data (for example, license, active users, use cases, and features) from the product to:

 1. Accelerate customers' realization of value from the GitLab platform and delivery to desired business outcomes with a world-class customer experience
 2. Improve value, quality, and usability through data related to how customers use our product
 3. Improve net dollar retention by efficiently retaining customers and assisting in account expansion

-*Product usage data may also be referenced as "service data."*

 ## Benefits